3. IQ Sampling¶

 A complex number is really just two numbers together, a real and an imaginary portion.
 A complex number also has a magnitude and phase, which makes more sense if you think about it as a vector instead of a point.
 Magnitude is the length of the line between the origin and the point (i.e., length of the vector), while phase is the angle between the vector and 0 degrees, which we define as the positive real axis:

 This representation of a sinusoid is known as a “phasor diagram”.
 It’s simply plotting complex numbers and treating them as vectors.
 Now what is the magnitude and phase of our example complex number 0.7-0.4j?
-For a given complex number where a is the real part and b is the imaginary part:
+For a given complex number where is the real part and is the imaginary part:

 In Python you can use np.abs(x) and np.angle(x) for the magnitude and phase.
 The input can be a complex number or an array of complex numbers, and the output will be a real number(s) (of the data type float).